CraigBaron/LIS-Downtime-Editor/README.md

 Inside the LIS-Downtime-Editor folder download the env file and rename the file as .env

-Inside the LIS-Downtime-Editor run command nom run devStart
+Inside the LIS-Downtime-Editor run command npm run devStart

 Inside the frontend folder run npm start